ividal/TransferLearning/README.md

     * or are running a docker container with docker ([see here](https//hub.docker.com/r/tensorflow/tensorflow/))
 2. Install the dependencies with the `requirements.txt` in this repo.

+Both Python 2.7 and Python 3.5 should work (tested with 2.7 and 3.5).
+That said, it's time to let 2.7 go.

 Quick start with a virtual environment:
 ```sh
 $ virtualenv -p $(which python3) py-tf